Styrofoam recycling as a business? Warm Heart has developed a simple, replicable system to convert styrofoam into a useful product.

 To insulate a house or building against heat or sound, either build a secondary wall of styrofoam cement bricks doubling an external wall that faces the sun or, for example, a busy road.
 Alternatively, apply styrofoam cement as a thick (5-10 cm) plaster to existing walls to provide heat and sound insulation.

 There is concern about the flammability of styrofoam and so of styrofoam cement products.
 These concerns have not been borne out by Warm Heart’s tests.
 Exposed to open flame, 5:1 styrofoam bricks do not burn readily and do not off-gas rapidly.
-(See test video and photos below.)
+(See photos below.)
+We use foam cement to insulate our biochar briquette drying kilns and it is both highly effective as insulation, and does not discolor or burn.

 This said, for potential fire safety and toxic gas safety, Warm Heart still recommends the following: